 TEACHER-ON-CALL 1.
 Is a TTOC needed?
 Yes No 2.
 Has a TTOC been booked?
 Yes No 3.
 Has funding been approved by the Principal?
 Yes No SUPERVISION 1.
 Have all supervisors been briefed on their responsibilities and trip details?
 2. Are supervisors provided with student/billet accommodation lists?
 3. Has provision been made for supervision during structured and unstructured time?
 4. Curfew times/billets detailed?
 5. Are supervisors of both sexes required? (sports constitution requirement) 6.
 Do supervisors have Criminal Record Checks?
 SAFETY 1.
 To the best of your knowledge, do teacher supervisors and adult helpers have adequate qualifications and experience for this trip?
-Have potential hazards been considered in your planning?
+2. Have potential hazards been considered in your planning?
 3. Are there provisions for first aid?
 Complete First Aid Risk Assessment on Engage at to determine; a.
 Correct level of first aid kit and b.
 Correct level of First Aid Attendant on the trip.
 4. Complete Risk Assessment for Potential Violent Interactions with Public from the Task Based Procedures - Interactions with the Public on Engage before the field trip.
 Ensure a completed copy of this Assessment is brought on the field trip.
 5. Is the Supervisor familiar with the route/destination?
 FUNDING 1.
 Has funding for the trip been obtained in accordance with Board policy?
 2. Are payment methods organized for the trip?
 3. Has an itemized budget been filed?
 4. Ensure all receipts are turned into the office.
-5. I have looked into funding options/alternatives for students who can't afford this.
+5 I have looked into funding ontions/alternatives for students who can't afford this

-School Travel Activity Checklist - Moderate Risk - Int'l Educational Trips TRANSPORTATION
+$School\ Travel\ Activity\ Checklist-Moderate\ Risk-Int'l\ Educational\ Trips\ TRANSPORTATION$

 4. Are transportation arrangements in accordance with Board Policies?
-Check Policy No. C 329C 320, C 330, C 331, D 111, Form 62-21 1.
+Check Policy No. C 329C 320, C 330, C 331, D 111, Form 62 21 1.
 If you require a bus: a.
 Fill out bus request form and then give it to Principal for signature.
-Form is located b.
+Form is located. b.
 The form needs an account number before it can be booked. c.
 The School Secretary will book the bus(es).
 2. If you use Parent/Guardian drivers: a.
 Request that insurance and licence be presented to the office.
 They will be photocopied and place in binder. b.
 Check insurance for valid dates and minimum \$1,000,000.00 liability coverage (\$2,000,000.00 is preferred). c.
 Send list of parent drivers to office at least three days before trip.
-Teachers are responsible for checking binder to confirm parent/guardian drivers have filed l license and insurance papers with the school.
-3. If you use Staff drivers: a.
-Complete Student Transportation in Employee Vehicle Risk Assessment Checklist from the Working Alone or From Home Safe Work Procedure on Engage prior to transporting student.
-4. Has adequate supervision been provided? \square 5.
+Teachers are responsible for checking binder to confirm parent/guardian drivers have fi led license and insurance papers with the school.
+3. If you use Staff drivers: ict a.
+Complete Student Transportation in Employee Vehicle Risk Assessment Checkl from the Working Alone or From Home Safe Work Procedure on Engage prior transporting student.
+4. Has adequate supervision been provided? Ш 5.
 Are drivers given clear directions regarding routes and stops?
 6. If using Charter Buses/rental vehicles, have safety inspection for school bus been approved and on file with SBO?
 7. a) If more than one vehicle is being used, is list on file showing who is in which vehicle? b) If any student changes vehicles, a record of this change must be made and communicated to each supervisor.
-8. Is list of students going, and home telephone numbers been filed in school office? or is list of students going, and nome telephone numbers been filed in sensor office.
+8. Is list of students going, and home telephone numbers been filed in school office?
 9. Does means of transport have adequate luggage/equipment storage?
 10. Are arrangements made well in advance for meals enroute?
 11. Will there be access to the school on departure or return?
-12. Have provisions been made to deal with the: a) alarm system? b) fire gates? b) me gales:
+12. Have provisions been made to deal with the: a) alarm system? b) fire gates?